BYRIO/krita-webdoc-zh/user_manual/loading_saving_brushes.rst

-For most artists the mathematical nature doesn't matter as much as the different textures and marks each brush engine, and each brush engine has it's own distinct flavor and use, and can be further customized by modifying the options.
+For most artists the mathematical nature doesn't matter as much as the different textures and marks each brush engine, and each brush engine has its own distinct flavor and use, and can be further customized by modifying the options.

 Reloading
 '''''''''

 If you change a preset, an icon will appear behind the engine name.
-This is the reload button.
+This is the :guilabel:`reload` button.
 You can use it to revert to the original brush settings.

 Saving a preset.
 ''''''''''''''''

-On the right, there's {MenuChoice\|Save New Preset}} and .
+On the right, there's :guibale:`Save New Preset` and :guilabel:`Overwrite Preset`.

 Overwrite Preset
-    This will only enable if there's any changes.
+    This will only enable if there are any changes.
 Pressing this will override the current preset with the new settings, keeping the name and the icon intact.
 It will always make a timestamped back up in the resources folder.
 Save New Preset
-    Will take the current preset and all it's changes and save it as a new preset.
+    Will take the current preset and all its changes and save it as a new preset.
 If no change was made, you will be making a copy of the current preset.